 ( Gynostemma pentaphyllum (Thunb.)
 Makino)

-Gynostema five-lobster (incorrectly: southern ginseng, 5-ginseng ginseng , etc.) belongs to the family of pumpkins and became famous as the first plant outside the aralkovite family in which ginseng saponins ( Christensen2009gcb ) were found.
-This is inherently interesting, because even in the aralkovite family panaxosides are out of the genus Panax .
+Gynostema five-lobster (incorrectly: southern ginseng, 5-ginseng ginseng , etc.) belongs to the family of gourds and is famous as the first plant outside the aralkovite family, where ginseng saponins ( Christensen2009gcb ) were found.
+This is inherently interesting, because even in the aralkovite family panaxosides are out of the genus Panax rarity.

 Gynostema is one of the less well-known adaptogens.
-The Medline database registers over 200 publications about gynostem.
-This plant was elaborated by Valentina Razmovska-Naumovská, who published a review ( Razmovskinaumovski2005cpg ), led by Professor Roufogalis of the University of Sydney in 2005, about the history, cultivation, content and effects of gynostemy pettilist.
+The Medline database registers more than 200 publications about gynostem.
+This plant was elaborated by Valentina Razmovska-Naumovská, who led the publication of a review ( Razmovskinaumovski2005cpg ) under the guidance of Professor Roufogalis of the University of Sydney in 2005 about the history, cultivation, content and effects of gynostemy pettilist.
 It also comes from the information provided here.

 Phycochemistry of gynostems

-Gynostemma pentaphyllum contains more than 90 different types of damaran saponins, known in phytochemistry under the working name gypenoids .
+Gynostemma pentaphyllum contains more than 90 different types of damarone saponins, known in phytochemistry under the working name gypenoids .
 It has been shown that about ten of gypenoids are identical to ginseng panaxosides.
-Specifically, gynostema contains ginsenoside Rb 1 ( gypenoids III ), ginsenoside Rc , ginsenoside Rb 3 ( gypenoids IV ), ginsenoside Rd ( gypenoids VIII ), ginsenoside F 2 , ginsenoside Rg 3 , ginsenoside malonyl Rb 1 and ginsenoside malonyl Rd .
+In particular, gynostema comprises ginsenoside Rb 1 ( gypenoid III ), ginsenoside Rc , ginsenoside Rb 3 ( gypenoid IV ), ginsenoside Rd ( gypenoid VIII ), ginsenoside F 2 , ginsenoside Rg 3 , ginsenoside malonyl Rb 1 and ginsenoside malonyl Rd .
 Furthermore, gypenoids XVII , IX and XV are identical to Panax notoginseng saponins and Gypsenosides XVII and IX are identical to Panax quinquefolius saponins.

 Note on the quantitative comparison of gynostemas and ginseng

-Saponins form about 2.4% by weight of dried gynostem ( Zhang1993amn ).
+Saponins make up about 2.4% by weight of dried gynostem ( Zhang1993amn ).
 Of this, ginseng saponins make up about a quarter.
-It is not true, as is argued here Or here , That gynostema would contain "more saponins than ginseng".
+It is not true, as is argued here or here , that gynostema would contain "more saponins than ginseng".
 Good red blood cells contain up to 20-24% panaxosides ( Kim2007sqg ).
 If only saponins were taken into account, gynostema would respond to a young ginseng, in which panaxosides could fall below 2% in a strong shade.
-But such a comparison does not make any sense at all.
+But such a comparison does not make sense at all.
 As I said elsewhere , labeling various adaptogens with the word "ginseng" is incorrect.
 Gynostema is important to us as an unexpected source of panaxosides, and it has the advantage of ginseng in a faster return on cultivation.
 With ginseng gynostema is not interchangeable.
-It's not a "weaker ginseng," but a unique adaptogen with its own use.
+It is not a "weaker ginseng," but a unique adaptogen with its own use.